A-1: Table of Contents and Introduction

 Now it is possible to go too far in the direction of “works”.
 Our human nature tends to divert easily from the path of unreserved faith in God.
 The natural mind is ever active, weighing up the “logical” explanation for everything, and insisting that action is needed in order to get results.

 Action is important, but it doesn’t substitute for faith; it has to work in conjunction with faith, otherwise we’ll find ourselves spinning in place or moving along very slowly.
-It’s the combination of faith plus effort that moves us forward at a quick pace.
+It’s the combination of faith plus effort that moves us forward at a quick yet relaxed pace.

 There is the example of the situation that came up amongst believers in the Ephesian church.
 Its members were found wanting because they had lost their “first love”.
-(Revelation 2:4) They were failing to let go of self-effort (works) so that (through faith) they could have more communion with God, the result of which would allow Him more opportunity to work through them.
+(Revelation 2:4) They were failing to let go of self-effort (works) so that (through faith) they could have more communion with God, the result of which would allow Him more room to work through them.

 The only way we can become abundantly fruitful is to understand the Lord’s fruit-bearing process.
 As we lay down self-effort, our natural human independence, and seek communion with Him, abiding in the Vine, then His power, His will, and His desires will be realized in our lives, which then will bear fruit that remains throughout eternity! — George Whitten, “Abide”

-And we might consider also the example of the reformers during the Church Age who struggled hard to return the Church to its “first love” – to reinstate the belief that salvation is the gift of God, not dependent on works but on faith alone.
+And we might consider also the example of the reformers during the Church Age, who struggled to return the Church to its “first love” – to reinstate the belief that salvation is the gift of God, not dependent on works but on faith alone.
 Prior to the Reformation era of history, Popes and clergy taught that salvation came by works.
 And the kind of works they emphasized were those that increased the temporal power of the Church establishment, not God or His people.

 In the early 1500s Martin Luther and the Protestant reformers repudiated this perversion of the Gospel; they re-introduced the knowledge of God’s grace – salvation as God’s free gift, accessible by faith and not by works.
 The pendulum began then to swing to the side of “faith” – away from the pointless and ritualistic “works” that were being promoted in those days.

 But nowadays, in some Christian circles that pendulum has swung too far into a sort of easy-believism.
 Born-again Christians should, of course, be happy and overjoyed to have found God’s favor through Christ, their salvation, but they must beware of getting too familiar and slipping into an attitude of “it doesn’t matter what one does because God will always forgive”.
-Well yes, that is true; He will forgive. . . but regardless, it will still cost something.
+Well yes, that is true; He will forgive… but regardless, it will still cost something.
 (More information on this in the section “Rewards, Rehabilitation, or Both?”)

 We know that the Lord loves us unconditionally and He forgives us for our sins.
 At times we feel the Lord’s presence intimately and are keenly aware of His love, grace, and mercy.
 This doesn’t mean, however, that He’s so chummy with us that He will turn a blind eye if we repeatedly, intentionally, and on an ongoing basis, step outside His will, disobey His Word, ignore His still, small voice speaking to our hearts, and disregard the principles He’s put forth in His Word.
 We need to maintain a healthy fear of the Lord in our lives. (“In Partnership with God,” Roadmap series)